MaryCerasa/MaryCerasa/README.md

 <br>
 I’m passionate about web accessibility, inclusive design and seeing imagination come to life through code.
 <br>
-I believe in making careers in tech more attainable and accessible for everyone
+I believe in making careers in tech more attainable and accessible for everyone.
 <br>

 __*Hobbies:*__